Revolutionary-Games/Thrive/doc/auto_evo.md

 ### Insert Step
 After the Miche Tree is generated, all of the species present in the patch are inserted one by one into the top of the tree.
 First the species gets a score from the Root Miche's Selection Pressure.
-If it did not fail the pressure (score >= 0) it continues down the tree recursively getting fitness scores from all of that Miche's Children.
-If at any point a species fails a pressure it is pruned from going further down that branch of the tree to prevent unnecessary computation.
-If a species reaches a leaf node without being pruned it's scores on each Selection Pressure are compared relative to the Leaf Miche's current occupant.
-If on average the new species has a higher fitness than the occupant or there is no current occupant the new species becomes that Leaf Miches new occupant.
+If it failed the pressure (score <= 0) it is pruned and does not continue down that branch.
+Otherwise it continues down the tree recursively, going to each child of the Miche and repeating the process.
+If a species reaches a leaf node without being pruned its scores on each Selection Pressure are compared relative to the Leaf Miche's current occupant.
+If with the weighted average the new species has a higher fitness than the occupant or there is no current occupant the new species becomes that Leaf Miches new occupant.

 ### Mutate Step
-(This section is unfinished) After all of the species are inserted into the tree, the list of occupants from the leaf nodes in the tree is gotten.
-For each occupant  the transversal between the occupant's Leaf Miche and the Root Miche is gone through, creating a list of all Mutation Strategies crossed.
-Each Mutation Strategy is recursively applied to generate a set of new mutated creatures.
+After all of the species are inserted into the tree, a list of occupants from the leaf nodes in the tree is generated.
+For each occupant the transversal (list of Miches) between the occupant's Leaf Miche and the Root Miche is gone through, creating a list of all those Miche's Selection Pressures.
+All of the Mutation Strategy from the Each Mutation Strategy is repeatably applied (until the species runs out of MP) to generate a set of new mutated creatures.
 After all occupants have been mutated, a set of the best performing creatures from all of the occupants are inserted into Miche Tree just like in the Insert Step.
 Any mutation that occupy a Leaf Miche by time all mutations are inserted are added to the patch as a new species.
 Any species that no longer occupy any Leaf Miche are marked as extinct from the patch (An exception to this is the player who just needs enough energy to survive.)

-### Population Step
-TODO

-TODO: Finish this and edit draft